Sadickachuli/retraining-api/README.md

 - Description: This endpoint allows retraining of the water quality model with new data.
 This is unrelated to image prediction and focuses on updating the model to enhance its predictive performance.

 ## Loading a Docker Image
-- To load the Docker image on another system, use:
+- To load the Docker image on your system, use:
 ```bash
 docker load -i waste-classifier-app.tar
 ```